Essiee1/Case-Study--Malaria-in-Africa/README.md

 ## Act

-Although the incidence of malaria in Africa is reducing, it is still under the high side.
-Countries should increase the percentage of those with access to basic sanitation and clean water in order to see a decline in the malaria cases in their countries.
+Although the incidence of malaria in Africa is reducing, it is still on the high side.
+Seeing that there is a relationship (although not absolute) between malaria cases and access to clean water and sanitation, countries should increase the percentage of people with access to basic sanitation and clean water in order to see a decline in the malaria cases in their countries.